 9. Take regular 60-second vacations.
 Relaxation is literally a breath away.
 Anytime you feel stressed, take a minute, slow down and breathe deeply.
 Thinking relaxing thoughts and verbalizing calming statements starts the healing process and helps you lessen anxiety.
 Take a deep breath and say out loud, “I am calm, I am safe and I can handle this.”
 Anything from smelling a flower to petting an animal can help take you away for even a minute, which starts the process of feeling free.

 11. Give to others.
 When you’re depressed, anxious or stressed, there is a high degree of focus on the self.
 Focusing on the needs of others literally helps shift your thinking and your mood from victimhood to empowerment.
 Studies show that the happiest people are ones who give the most to others, and what better time of year to put that into practice?
-Spreading light in the darkness is a practical way of raising your spirits, too.
+Spreading light in the darkness during the holidays is a practical way of raising your spirits, too.

 12. Gratitude is grounding.
 Have you ever noticed that it’s impossible to feel grateful and depressed at the same time?
 Gratitude can transform pain into love and bring peace to your emotional chaos.
 Remind yourself of all the things you’re grateful for.
 Better yet, write it down.
 This strategy works miracles for bringing you out of any gloomy mood.